jefferislab/FruCloneClustering/README.md

     delete(tempscript);
     cd(fullfile(final_src_path,'src'));

+(This saves the [`Easy_Install_Masse.m`][easyinstall] script to a local temporary file, runs it, removes it and then changes directory to the newly downloaded source code – all because matlab apparently cannot run a script from a url).
-See [`src/Contents.m`][contents] for details of Matlab code and how to install additional dependencies of the full image processing pipeline
+See [`src/Contents.m`][contents] for details of Matlab code and how to install additional dependencies of the full image processing pipeline.

 Developer Installation
 ======================